-Government Auditing Standards (GAS), also known as the "Yellow Book" promulgated by the Comptroller General of the United States and published by the United States Government Accountability Office (GAO).
+Government Auditing Standards (GAS),1 also known as the "Yellow Book" promulgated by the Comptroller General of the United States and published by the United States Government Accountability Office (GAO).

-The OIIA staff members will follow GAS for all performance audits engagements performed by the OIIA.
-OIIA staff members are responsible for familiarizing themselves with and adhering to GAS.
-The OIIA conducts performance audits and does not perform financial audits or attestation engagements.
+The OIIA staff members will follow GAS for all financial and performance audits and attestation engagements performed by the OIIA.
+OIIA staff members are responsible for familiarizing themselves with and adhering to GAS